If you have additional questions that aren’t answered on our website, please contact us.

 Will I have to travel to your office or can you meet me where I am?

-We have caseworkers based in strategic locations throughout Georgia who will travel to wherever you live.
-The caseworker will meet you in your home, a restaurant, the library, or wherever you are most comfortable.
+We have counselors based in strategic locations throughout Georgia who will travel to wherever you live.
+The counselor will meet you in your home, a restaurant, the library, or wherever you are most comfortable.

 If I meet with you, do I have to make an adoption plan?